Vizonex/CyStub/README.md

 My Current goals with this implementation are to do all of the following

 - Prove that it is possible to create an actual compiler that cython could interact with in theory
 - Predict Return Type Annotations when people are too lazy to do so.
 Which is the hardest part of the whole process.
-(I actually got part of this done today but it requires some of the steps from cython's own pipeline to be executed (also figured out that Pyrex Types is the best route to take for this but they can be very unfriendly to builtin types) Snippet of this code will be on this repository soon with the foldername (return-value-expermentation RVE for short))
+(I actually got part of this done today but it requires some of the steps from cython's own pipeline to be executed (also figured out that Pyrex Types is the best route to take for this but they can be very unfriendly to builtin types) Snippet of this code will be on this repository soon with the foldername (return-value-expermentation RVE for short it might also just end up being a gist, idk))
 - This library is mainly an experimentation area but you can call it a lab if you want to The real goal will be to make a pull request to the cython repository when I am done.

 Over the years people have had to overcome the hard challege of writing stubfiles manually and